dr-data/data_portfolio/README.md

 ## Dr. Data Ng

 I am detail-oriented __Digital product designer__, graphic designer, web publisher with passion and also known as music producer(a.k.a Spemer).
-Based in Seoul, South Korea.
+Based in Kennedy Town, Hong Kong.
 Major in __Visual Design__, minor in __Computer Science__ in Incheon National University.
 Deeply interested in mobile UX/UI Design, web publishing and web design.
 Always enjoy making an effort to enhance ability of design trends, technologies and skills with active researches.
 Currently seeking for an __internship opportunity__ in 2018. __Let's design for people better!__ 😎

-Visit __[My Website](https://spemer.com)__ for more details!
+Visit __[My Website](http://datang.life)__ for more details!

 Design & Development - __Dr.
 Data Ng__ (Spemer)